Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 An equivalent formulation that is better suited for our purpose are \emph{tensor-network path integrals} \cite{liquid_intro}.
 These are tensor networks whose tensors are located at some places (for example, all volumes) of the spacetime lattice, and nearby tensors share bonds (for example, at every face, connecting the two adjacent volumes).
 Note that this is different from MPS or PEPS which live in space only and describe states, not path integrals.
-In particular, tensor-network path integrals have no open indices except for when we cut the tensor network at some ``spatial'' surface, and there is no distinction between ``physical'' and ``virtual'' indices.
+In particular, tensor-network path integrals have no open indices except for when we cut the tensor network at a spatial boundary.
+Contracting the resulting tensor network with open indices yields a tensor, which analogously to the previous paragraph can be interpreted as a ground state living on the spatial boundary.
+Also in contrast to MPS or PEPS, path integrals have no distinction between \emph{virtual indices} that are contracted and \emph{physical indices} that remain open.

 Topological fixed-point path integrals have one single powerful property that makes them exactly solvable, namely discrete topological invariance.
 To this end, we first define the path integral not only on regular lattices, but on arbitrary triangulations or cellulations.
 Let us consider here the case of $2+1$ dimensions where most of topological error correction takes place.
 One possibility is to put the same 4-index tensor (in black) onto every tetrahedron of a 3-dimensional triangulation (in orange),